ssanadi/CloudBees-Assessment/README.md

 - For UI automation:
   - The system has latest node version installed.

-- For git automation, it is assumed that:
+- For git automation test, it is assumed that:
   - The system has `git` and `bash` available in the environment path.
   - The user has network access to clone public repositories.
-  - The Java program is run on a Unix-like environment (for `bash -c` commands).
-  - The git user identity is set programmatically in the repo for commit operations.
-- Allure reporting is integrated for Playwright tests only.
+- Allure reporting is integrated for both tasks.

 ---